-It’s also essential to think about your main characters’ goals, ambitions, and motivations to create a cohesive internal arc for each one throughout your story.
+Think about your main characters’ goals, ambitions, and motivations to create character development and an internal arc for each one.

-Show us a little of what drives them or holds them back, and how they’re not living up to their potential the first time we meet them.
+Show us a little of what drives or holds them back and how they’re not living up to their potential the first time we meet them.